 Use irinotecan as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Irinotecan is usually given as an injection at your doctor's office, hospital, or clinic.
-If you will be using irinotecan at home, a health care provider will teach you how to use it.
-Be sure you understand how to use irinotecan.
-Follow the procedures you are taught when you use a dose.
+- Irinotecan is given as an infusion at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - Drink plenty of water and other clear liquids while using irinotecan.